thelounge/thelounge-docker/README.md

 ## Where is data stored?

-Lounge reads and stores its configuration, logs and other data at `/home/lounge/data`.
+The Lounge reads and stores its configuration, logs and other data at `/var/opt/thelounge`.